wshephard4/mimir_gemini/README.md

 # mimir
-Personal AI Assistant that work locally
+Personal AI Assistant that works with Google Gemini.